 New York State Rifle & Pistol Association Inc. v.
 City of New York

 The plaintiff, the New York State Rifle & Pistol Association (NYSRPA), is the New York State affiliate of the NRA.
-They’re challenging a now-repealed New York City firearms regulation that restricted the transport of handguns within and outside of the city.
+They challenged a now-repealed New York City firearms regulation that restricted the transport of handguns within and outside of the city.
 Firearm regulations like New York City’s old rule don’t exist anywhere else in the United States, and there’s no effort to implement similar regulations elsewhere.
-The NRA cherry-picked this extremely uncommon — and now nonexistent — regulation for one reason alone: to push their extreme and dangerous interpretation of the Second Amendment and launch a broad attack on the common-sense, constitutional gun safety laws in place across the country.

-Every gun law is at risk, including laws regulating who can carry guns in public and where they can carry them, laws regulating assault weapons, high-capacity magazines, and silencers, and even laws restricting access to firearms by criminals, convicted domestic abusers, and others at a high risk of perpetrating violence.
+This was nothing more than a cynical attempt to use the courts to stop the gun safety gains made in statehouses and at the ballot box.
+The NRA and its allies wanted to use this Supreme Court case to challenge and roll back gun safety laws across the country, including laws regulating who can carry guns in public and where they can carry them, laws regulating assault weapons, high-capacity magazines, and silencers, and even laws restricting access to firearms by criminals, convicted domestic abusers, and others at a high risk of perpetrating violence.

 The American People Overwhelmingly Support Common-Sense Gun Laws

 Appellate courts across the country have overwhelmingly ruled that gun safety laws are consistent with the Second Amendment.
 The Constitution is clear — and so are the views of Republicans, Democrats, and Independents alike.
 Polls consistently show that Americans support common-sense legislation to prevent gun violence.
 In fact, in today’s deeply polarized political landscape, gun reform is one of the few areas with growing overwhelming bipartisan support — and growing support, at that.